dAppBridge/NotaryProxy/README.md

 The Notary Proxy works as a middleware, sitting between you and the actual destination of your request.
 By being hosted as a validated authority NotaryProxy is able to prove that the content received (And passed on to 3rd parties) was served from the destination host.

-The production code runs on as a AWS Lambda service... with the package available for you to audit with digital proofs that it has not been altered.
+The production code runs as a AWS Lambda service... with the package available for you to audit with digital proofs that it has not been altered.

-**1. Access data through the Notary Proxy**
+### Access data through the Notary Proxy

 To access the Notary Proxy you require a API Key, please contact dapps@dappbridge.com for information.